-The UK NSC recommendation on Asymptomatic Bacteriuria screening in pregnancy (currently in consultation)
+The UK NSC recommendation on Asymptomatic Bacteriuria screening in pregnancy (currently under review)

 Find general information about population health screening.

 This is a condition caused by bacteria in the urine and is also known as urinary tract infection.
 These infections are common during pregnancy.